..the three 'very instinctual and knowledgeable' Metropolitan Klezmer band members provide an indispensable elaboration of the show’s story.

 4 Stars!

-American klezmer bands, deliver a varied, highly enjoyable set of both traditional klezmer and swinging Jewish jazz, as befits Klezmer’s roots as Jewish diaspora music.
+Metropolitan Klezmer, one of the finest American klezmer bands, deliver a varied, highly enjoyable set of both traditional klezmer and swinging Jewish jazz, as befits Klezmer’s roots as Jewish diaspora music.

 Mike Gerber, Songlines Magazine (UK)